mp-738 - Medical Policies - Alabama

 - When used under the usual conditions of medical practice, the technology should be reasonably expected to improve health outcomes to a degree comparable to that.

-If a specific procedure, treatment, supply, device, or drug is determined to be investigational and/or not medically necessary in accordance with another Blue Cross and Blue Shield of Alabama medical policy, that medical policy governs.
+If a specific procedure, treatment, supply, device, or drug is determined to be investigational and/or not medically necessary in accordance with another medical policy of the plan's, that medical policy governs.

 Medical necessity, medically necessary, coverage criteria